kayvr/token-hawk/README.md

 ## Batch Prompt Performance

 While TokenHawk's single-token performance is good, it's batch processing of prompt input isn't nearly as fast as it could be.
-This is mostly due to a suboptimal matrix multiplication implementation.
+This is due to a suboptimal matrix multiplication.

 # Limitations